Injury Prevention

 and drills are focused on an athlete's weaknesses.
 A non-contact ACL sprain is

-a serious knee injury which often occurs when the knee is extended and rotated
+a serious knee injury that often occurs when the knee is extended and rotated

 at the same time, which can happen during landing from a jump and during falls.